houbie/lesscss/README.md

 * _installApp_ : installs lesscss in _build/install/lesscss_
 * _distZip_ : creates the zip distribution
 * _clean_, _test_, _jar_, etc.

+Note that some tests related to the `CommandLineLesscCompilationEngine` fail on Windows.

 ## What's up next?